JoeTelafici/TidyData/Codebook.md

 ##*Measurements*

-Measurements from the gyroscope and accelerometer on Android devices are described here: https://developer.android.com/guide/topics/sensors/sensors_motion.html.
+Measurements from the gravitometer, gyroscope and accelerometer on Android devices are described here: https://developer.android.com/guide/topics/sensors/sensors_motion.html.
 In short, the accelerometer measures the rate of change of position along the X, Y or Z access, the gravitometer measures the direction of gravitational force in a 3D vector (i.e. which way is up).
-The gyroscope measures rotational force on the phone along the 3 axes (pitch, roll, yaw)
+The gyroscope measures rotational force on the phone along the 3 axes (pitch, roll, yaw).
+All measures are reported as numeric values of up to 8 signficant digits, generally between -1 and 1.

 ### tBodyAcc-mean()-X